AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 ---
 # RFM Analysis

-This article demonstrates how to set up a dashboard that allows you to segment your customers by their recency, frequency, and monetary rankings.
+This topic demonstrates how to set up a dashboard that allows you to segment your customers by their recency, frequency, and monetary rankings.
 RFM analysis is a marketing technique that takes customer behaviors into account to help you determine segmentation for outreach.
 It accounts for three aspects:

-* Recency in how recently a customer purchased from your store
+1. Recency in how recently a customer purchased from your store
-* Frequency in how often they purchase from you
+1. Frequency in how often they purchase from you
-* Monetary in how much the customer spends
+1. Monetary in how much the customer spends

 ![](../../assets/blobid0.png)

-The RFM analysis can only be configured if you have the [!DNL Commerce Intelligence] Pro plan on the new architecture (for example, if you have the "Data Warehouse Views" option under the "Manage Data" menu).
-These columns can be created from the "Manage Data > Data Warehouse" page.
-Detailed instructions are given below.
+The RFM analysis can only be configured if you have the [!DNL Adobe Commerce Intelligence] Pro plan on the new architecture (for example, if you have the `Data Warehouse Views` option under the `Manage Data` menu).
+These columns can be created from the **[!DNL Manage Data > Data Warehouse]** page.
+Detailed instructions are provided below.

 ## Getting Started

 You need to first upload a file containing just a primary key with the value of one.
 This allows the creation of some necessary calculated columns for the analysis.

-You can use this [help center article](../importing-data/connecting-data/using-file-uploader.md) and the image below to format your file.
+You can use this [article](../importing-data/connecting-data/using-file-uploader.md) and the image below to format your file.

 ## Calculated Columns